David Metz (Wisconsin, US)

 I have had Small Fiber Neuropathy, Autonomic Dysreflexia, NCS, POTS and Raynaud’s Disease since 2006.
 It all started with an SVT over 300 beats per minute, an ambulance ride to the hospital and an array of symptoms that grew worse in the following weeks and months.
 I underwent autonomic testing (Tilt Table, Q-SART, Thermoregulatory Sweat Test, HPR, etc.) and punch skin biopsy at Froedtert/Medical College of Wisconsin in December of 2006.
 I was diagnosed by Dr. Alex Barboi at Froedtert/Medical College Of Wisconsin in Milwaukee on January 11th, 2007 after a year of dealing with multiple hospitalizations.

-I founded POTS And Dysautonomia Awareness (now known as The Dysautonomia Connection) in June of 2007 and have worked very hard over the last six years to help build the organization and support others with my extensive knowledge of autonomic disorders.
+I founded The Dysautonomia Connection in June of 2007 and have worked very hard over the last six years to help build the organization and support others with my extensive knowledge of autonomic disorders.
 While there is no cure for these rare autonomic diseases I take great comfort in being able to help other patients as they adjust to living with their limitations and teaching them how to push those limits and be as productive and fulfilled as possible.

 Kyli (New Jersey, US)